make-everything-simple/share-dev-environments/README.md

 ## Supported modules
 - Common variable environments, required tools for macOS
+- Common commands for CLI Tools in centralized management
 - Common commands for Android
 - Common commands for iOS
 - Common commands for React Native